The Ongoing, Quiet Repeal

 When Obamacare became law, many people didn’t know how it worked.
 Eight years later that’s still the case.
-As of February, one third of Americans were unaware that it was the same thing as the Affordable Care Act.
+As of February, one-third of Americans were unaware that it was the same thing as the Affordable Care Act.

 The effect was most pronounced among people under 30—which does not bode well for young people knowing how, when, and where to sign up for health care under the law.